 Inventory management is vital to any e-commerce business.
 Establishing an effective inventory management approach keeps you organized, which prevents you from over or underselling, frustrating customers, and losing vital sales.
 It also equips you with the data you need to make smart investments on the products you sell.

 Our Inventory Management articles will help you navigate this crucial part of your business.
 The series covers all aspects of inventory management so you can establish a strong foundation to increase your sales and profit.

 Click an article below to get started and check back for more updates!

-- Chapter 4: Implement Your Inventory Strategy With Inventory Management Software - While some small businesses can manage their inventory using spreadsheets, there is a point of growth a company reaches where more sophisticated tools are needed to keep track of all of your products.
+Chapter 4: How to Choose the Best Inventory Management System - While some small businesses can manage their inventory using spreadsheets, there is a point of growth a company reaches where more sophisticated tools are needed to keep track of all of your products.
 As the company expands, product portfolios diversify, and multiple warehouses are added, manually tracking inventory quickly becomes a daunting, time-consuming task.
 If you don’t have the right inventory management tools to help you properly manage your time and resources, you might find yourself too stretched to focus on what really matters — nurturing and growing your business.
-If this sounds like your current situation, then that might mean it’s time to adopt inventory management software.
-We walk you through the features to look for and other aspects to consider when evaluating which software to use.
+If this sounds like your current situation, then that might mean it’s time to adopt an inventory management system.
+We walk you through the features to look for and other aspects to consider when evaluating which system to use.